For a faster, more profitable home sale

 A space like this in your back yard will add tremendous value to your home... it may even be the biggest selling feature.

 Of course, it's not necessary to present all the bells and whistles to buyers.
-Here is an attractive and scaled down version of the previous backyard.
+Here is an attractive and scaled down version of the previous backyard that anyone can create.
 These homeowners took a small section of their backyard to create this mini-oasis.
 Very appealing!

 Who wouldn't want to sit down and put their feet up in this cozy seating area?
 This is all you need to create an outdoor living space that home buyers are looking for; patio furniture staged with bright pillows, a bottle of wine, and some enticing accessories.
-An outdoor area rug and draperies help anchor this vignette as another living space.
+An outdoor area rug and draperies anchor this vignette as a separate living space.

-This back porch had great potential, it just needed a bit of polishing up.
+This back porch just needs a bit of cleaning and decluttering.
 The porch faces a water view that you don't want buyers to miss.
-Create an outdoor living space to lure buyers outside to take note of a great view!
+Create an outdoor living space that will lure buyers outside to take note of a great view.

-You may find that a fresh coat paint or stain is needed for your porch or deck, as well.
+You may also find that a fresh coat paint or stain is needed for your porch or deck, as well.
 Oh look!
 I captured a dog in the picture.
-See if you can find.
+See if you can find her.

 I kept the area rug in place to emphasize this porch as another living space, adding useable square footage to the home.

-I kept the cozy seating vignette on the end of the porch, and a few of the potted plants to bring life to the space.
-Now there is plenty of room for home buyers to move around.
+I kept the cozy seating vignette on the end of the porch and a few of the potted plants to bring life to the space.
+Now there is plenty of room for buyers to move around.

-When buyers are expected, you might set up the table with some lemonade, glasses, napkins and a plate of cookies?
+When home buyers are expected, you might set up the table with some lemonade, glasses, napkins and a plate of cookies.
 It's always a good sign when buyers sit down, as they're imaging themselves living there.
 That is your goal.